Kulgar/redmine_discussions_plugin/README.md

 We will create a plugin that adds a "discussions" feature to redmine.
 Where someone can start a thread with a subject and other users can answer it.

-We will add that feature both at the root level and project level of redmine.
+We will add that feature first at the root level of redmine and then we will move it at the project level.
-Root level will be generic discussions.

-Project level will be private discussions regarding a specific project and only users that can access that project will be able to access these discussions.
+We will create private discussions regarding a specific project and only users that can access that project will be able to access these discussions.

 We will also create an API endpoint that will be able to list discussions and answers both in xml and json.